avast/grpc-json-bridge/README.md

 1. core - for basic implementation-agnostic usage
 1. [http4s](http4s) - integration with [http4s](https://http4s.org/) webserver
 1. [akka-http](akka-http) - integration with [Akka Http](https://doc.akka.io/docs/akka-http/current/server-side/index.html) webserver

+The created [`GrpcJsonBridge`](core/src/main/scala/com/avast/grpc/jsonbridge/GrpcJsonBridge.scala) exposes not only the methods itself but also provides their list to make possible to implement an _info_ endpoint (which is already implemented in server-agnostic implementations).

+Recommended URL scheme for exposing the service (and the one used in provided implementations) is `/$SERVICENAME/$METHOD` name and the http method is obviously `POST`.
+The _info_ endpoint is supposed to be exposed on the `/$SERVICENAME` URL and available with `GET` request.

 ## Core module